-Ruth Harrison served as Vice Principal, Curriculum and Learning and also served as director of University Centre West Anglia, a joint venture constituted to deliver higher education courses to College of West Anglia students.
-Income from the joint venture amounted to $\pounds 1,867,000$ (2018/19: $\pounds 1,826,000$).
+David Pomfret and Ruth Harrison respectively served as Principal and Vice Principal, Curriculum and Quality and also served as directors of University Centre West Anglia, a joint venture constituted to deliver higher education courses to College of West Anglia students.
+Income from the joint venture amounted to £1,819,000 (2019/20: £1,867,000).